stijn-dejongh/lovecraft_public_domain/raw_converts/he.md

   As he spoke, I caught a glimpse of his face in the yellow beam from a solitary attic window.
 It was a noble, even a handsome, elderly countenance; and bore the marks of a lineage and refinement unusual for the age and place.
-Yet some quality about it disturbed me almost as much as its features pleased me&mdash;perhaps it was too white, or too expressionless, or too much out of keeping with the locality, to make me feel easy or comfortable.
+Yet some quality about it disturbed me almost as much as its features pleased me--perhaps it was too white, or too expressionless, or too much out of keeping with the locality, to make me feel easy or comfortable.
 Nevertheless I followed him; for in those dreary days my quest for antique beauty and mystery was all that I had to keep my soul alive, and I reckoned it a rare favour of Fate to fall in with one whose